-Group and/or family therapy: Family support is very important to treatment success.
-It is important that family members understand the eating disorder and recognize its signs and symptoms so they can support you better.
+Family support is very important to treatment success.
+It helps your family members understand your eating disorder and recognize its signs and symptoms so they can support you better.

 Like other eating disorders, binge eating disorder is a serious problem that can be solved with proper treatment.
 With treatment and commitment, many people with this disorder can overcome the habit of overeating and learn healthy eating patterns.